Want some heads up on the worst student pilot mistakes before you begin flying?

 You can fly using the instrument panel in the future.
-But now it is time to learn how to fly the aircraft by staring outside the cockpit.
+But now it is time to learn how to operate the aircraft by staring outside the cockpit.

 There is an excellent book by ASA which teaches visual flying outstandingly.

-So stop looking inside the cockpit for so long and actually look outside.
+So stop looking inside the cockpit for so long, fancy viewing outside.

-You will definitely have to look at the six basic instruments from time to time for safety but fixating your gaze inside is not what you must do.
+You will have to look at the six necessary instruments from time to time for safety, but fixating your gaze inside is not what you must do.

 5. Poor radio communications.